 This is an important biblical truth that your child will encounter each week of this unit.

-- Older Preschool: Why should we obey God?
-We should obey God because He made us and He loves us.
+- Preschool: Why can we trust God?
+We can trust God because He does what He says He will do.

-- Kids: Why should we obey God?
-We should obey God because He made us, He loves us, and His plans are good.
+- Kids: Why can we trust God?
+We can trust God because He is faithful and does everything for His glory and our good.

 KEY PASSAGE